tajroshith/ansible_nginx/README.md

 ## Instructions

 First let's create a directory in our master server.
 Now clone my Github repository [ansible_nginx](https://github.com/tajroshith/ansible_nginx) to your master server which is pre-installed with Ansible2.
 After cloning the repository, edit your Inventory file accordingly and modify the "nginx.vars" with the desired values.
-Also here I have used SSH private key based login.
-So I have copied the ssh private key file as "EXAMPLE_KEY.pem" in the same directory with read permission granted to the User/Owner.

 ```sh
 yum install git -y